Dasharo/docs/docs/transparent-validation/ASRock-SPC741D8/presale-assembly-and-validation.md

 1. **Ensure the platform is disconnected from the power source!**
 1. Locate the BIOS flash memory socket.
-The flash memory socket is located at the very bottom of the motherboard, below the NVME drive (or socket if drive not yet mounted).
+The flash memory socket is located at the very bottom of the motherboard, below the NVMe drive (or socket if drive not yet mounted).
 The following picture showcases the socket location.

     ![BIOS memory location](images/flash_location.jpg)

 1. Open the flash memory socket.
-To open the flash memory socket, it is advised to remove the NVME drive, as there is very little space to grab the socket door.
+To open the flash memory socket, it is advised to remove the NVMe drive, as there is very little space to grab the socket door.
 Moreover, the socket door is sealed with a paper-like seal; one can use pointy tweezers or a small knife to gently cut the seal along the door edges as marked in the picture above.
 Once the previously mentioned things